rohit163/rohit163/README.md

 ### Hi there, I'm Rohit 👋

-## I'm a Web Developer, Flutter Enthusiast and Teacher! 👋
+## I'm a Web Developer and Flutter Enthusiast! 👋
 <p align="center">

 <p/>